 2. Look for a reputable source: It is important to purchase your heritage turkey from a reputable source that specializes in raising heritage breed turkeys.
 This ensures that you are getting a high-quality bird that has been raised with care.

-See also How to cook grits quaker
+See also How to cook venison cubed steak

 3. Check for certification: Some heritage turkeys are certified by organizations such as the American Poultry Association or the Livestock Conservancy.
 These certifications guarantee that the turkeys meet specific breed standards and have been raised using traditional farming practices.